gae4it/xpatlife/src/pages/guide/index.md

 layout: "~/layouts/MarkdownLayout.astro"
 ---

-# Living and Working in Germany: A Complete Guide for Expats

 Welcome to the xPatLife comprehensive guide for expats in Germany.
 Whether you're planning your move, just arrived, or have been here for a while, this guide provides practical, actionable information to help you navigate every aspect of life in Germany.

 ## What You'll Find in This Guide